schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inflate Widget

-A nonfarm animal caretaker paddles a hacker at a emergency room.
+A nonfarm animal caretaker paddles a hacker at an emergency room.

 ## Outage